 One of our local reporters, Wayne Laugesen, shot this quick video.
 Most likely, this is the exact place and the moment our home was burning.

 This is what I packed to evacuate, along with two cats, my computer, our photo albums, and my son’s few belongings.
-Kiddingly, when I walked into my Mom and Dad’s house that afternoon with this suitcase, I joked, “Well, this could end up being the only thing I have left in this world.”
+Kiddingly, when I walked into my Mom and Dad’s house that afternoon with this suitcase, I joked, “Well, this could be the only thing I have left in this world.”